rossbar/presentation-bebi205-Spring2023/presentation.md

   (and in some cases adjusting the `data` pointer)

 - The same memory block can be viewed in different ways *without copying the data*
-  * e.g. reshaping, slicing, transposing
+  * e.g. reshaping, transposing
+  * Also **basic indexing**, i.e. multi-dimensional slicing, which never copies data

 - Can have "virtual" dimensions by using strides of 0 -> **array broadcasting**
   * Again, can help avoid copying data/allocating temporary arrays